 Just how much are UK businesses spending on energy?

-Thanks to changing usage patterns and government initiatives, rising energy prices mean average business energy bills have soared by over 100 per cent in the last seven years.
+Thanks to changing usage patterns and government initiatives, rising energy prices mean average business energy bills have soared over the past decade.
+With many competitive providers going bust as a result of rising wholesale providers, businesses have been shunted to providers with less favourable tariffs.
 For most SMEs, gas and electricity charges now make up a considerable chunk of their monthly outgoings – taking a hefty portion of their profits.

-The majority of UK businesses are using between 15,000 and 25,000 kWh of power per year, but annual consumption figures for large business and industry can reach in excess of 250,000 kWh.
+The average UK small business used 35,000 kWh of power in 2020, but annual consumption figures for large business and industry can reach averaged 155,000 kWh.

 How can businesses reduce their energy costs?